chem-274-A-master/problem-set-5/assignment.md

 * If two moments are equal (but different from the third) then the rotor type is is a "symmetric top"
 * If all three moments are different, the rotor type is "asymmetric top"

 Write a class method that returns the molecular rotor type (as a string).

-Use this function on the two in the `main` function to determine the molecular rotor types.
+#### Testing your code

+In the `main` function in the `molecule.cpp` file, I have given you the atomic masses and coordinates for a water molecule and methane molecule.
+Using your additions to the Molecule class, calculate (and print out) the inertia tensor, principal moments of inertia, and molecular rotor type for each molecule.

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>